MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-field-text-search.md

 ## Enable full-text search on fields

-To enable full-text search on field, set the property `OptimizeForTextSearch` to `true`.
+To enable full-text search on field, set the [OptimizeForTextSearch property](properties/devenv-optimizefortextsearch-property.md) to `true`.
 The following example shows how text search is enabled on the field level:

 ```AL
 table 50104 Address